Dear All,

 charmosyna.
 However the distribution under the charmosyna umbrella

-with no mention or recognition of kiwanukae, is given as also
+or recognition of kiwanukae, is given as also

 occurring in Thika, Simba and both East and West Tsavo, as well as